Skin condition: Epidermis

 The epidermis is the most superficial layer of skin, a squamous epithelium with several strata: the stratum corneum, stratum lucidum, stratum granulosum, stratum spinosum, and stratum basale.
-Nourishment is provided to these layers via diffusion from the dermis, since the epidermis is without direct blood supply.
+Nourishment is provided to these layers via diffusion from the dermis, since the epidermis is without a direct blood supply.
 The epidermis contains four cell types: keratinocytes, melanocytes, Langerhans cells, and Merkel cells.
 Of these, keratinocytes are the major component, constituting roughly 95% of the epidermis.
 This stratified squamous epithelium is maintained by cell division within the stratum basale, in which differentiating cells slowly displace outwards through the stratum spinosum to the stratum corneum, where cells are continually shed from the surface.
 In normal skin, the rate of production equals the rate of loss; about two weeks are needed for a cell to migrate from the basal cell layer to the top of the granular cell layer, and an additional two weeks to cross the stratum corneum.